WAHS-Robotics-Club/sponsorship-info/_pages/frontpage.md

 <img src="./assets/WAHS Robotics Group Photo.jpeg" height="400px" style="display:block;margin-left:auto;margin-right:auto;">

-At the WAHS robotics club, we participate in many events to spread STEM awareness and create community engagement.
-One event we participate in is ClubFest, organized by the Boys and Girls Clubs of Central Virginia.
+In order to engage with our community at the WAHS robotics club, we participate in many events across Central Virginia.
+ClubFest is an event organized by the Boys and Girls Clubs of Central Virginia for groups to show off and attract new members.
 At ClubFest we showcased the club’s projects and interacted with many young technology enthusiasts.
-They enjoyed learning about our clubs robot and enjoyed watching it navigate around the festival.
-We think it's important to use our platform to spark interest in robotics from younger generations and this experience reinforced our commitment to community engagement and fostering future engineers.
+The attendees got to learn about our clubs robot and enjoyed watching it navigate around the festival.
+Part of our clubs mission is to create STEM interest in our community, and this experience reinforced our commitment to the goal of fostering future engineers.

 <img src="./assets/child.png" height="400px" style="display:block;margin-left:auto;margin-right:auto;">